New Free Resource Master Nursing Report in Just 3 Days →

 MCA Stroke Nursing Diagnosis & Care

-Nursing care following an MCA stroke focuses on stabilization, prevention of complications, and maximizing recovery.
-Let’s go through possible nursing diagnoses and a laymen’s translation.
+Nursing care provided after an MCA stroke focuses on stabilization, prevention of complications, and maximizing recovery.
+Let’s go through possible nursing diagnoses and a layman’s translation.

 • Impaired physical mobility – can’t move as well as before, likely needs assistance